datatrail-jhu/02_googlecloud/manuscript/07_slides.md

 ![Process for formatting text is the same across Google Products](https://docs.google.com/presentation/d/1QafnUK8jji3UHdIjUvh-3ZVhY_72LOPLhX3kU0QYCHc/export/png?id=1QafnUK8jji3UHdIjUvh-3ZVhY_72LOPLhX3kU0QYCHc&pageid=g395957ea90_2_28)

 While the process for formatting text is the same, the one thing that differs between Google Docs and Google Slides is the fact that the positioning of the text box in Google Slides is important (and something you didn't have to consider in Google Docs).
 To re-position a text box in Google slides, you'll first click on the text box.
-Then, by hovering over the blue highlighted border around the text box, you will see an cross made of arrows appear.
+Then, by hovering over the blue highlighted border around the text box, you will see a cross made of arrows appear.
 Once this arrow cross appears, you click and hold down.
 While still holding down, you can drag the text box to the the position on the slide where you want the box.
-Once the text is where you want it, you release release your click.
+Once the text is where you want it, you can release.
 The text box will now be wherever you've dropped the text box on the slide.

 #### Adding and editing images